-Wave soldering is a batch soldering process used to manufacture PCBs.
-The basic equipment used in the process is the conveyor that moves the PCB through the different areas, the solder pan used during the soldering process, the pump that creates the actual waves, the sprayer for the flux and the preheat pad.
+Wave soldering Process is a batch soldering process used to manufacture PCBs.
+The basic equipment used in the process is the conveyor that moves the PCB through the different areas, the solder pan used during the soldering process, the pump that creates the actual waves, the sprayer for the flux, and the preheat pad.
 Solder is usually a mixture of metals.
 Wave soldering is mainly used for the soldering of through-hole components.

 What problems should be paid attention to in the wave soldering process?